-Strategy 1 – Detect devices shoppers are using and tailor offers according to advanced segments such as product affinities, geo-location, age, demographics, and date of first visit.
+Strategy 1 – Detect devices shoppers are using and tailor offers according to advanced segments such as affinity modeling, geo-location, age, demographics, and date of first visit.

-If a given user has an affinity for sweaters, knowing that they are an 18-year-old shopping from an iPhone in North Carolina can make all the difference when creating a compelling offer.
+If a given user has an affinity for sweaters, knowing that they are an 18-year-old shopping on an iPhone in North Carolina can make all the difference when creating a compelling offer.

-Additionally, weather targeting to users is especially critical for retail brands with large seasonal product catalogues.
-Promoting the right seasonal products to the right users is a surefire method of gaining a competitive advantage and increasing the average value of orders.
+Additionally, weather-based targeting is especially critical for retail brands with large seasonal product catalogues.
+Promoting the right seasonal products to the right users is a surefire method of gaining a competitive advantage and increasing average value order (AOV).

 Strategy 2 – Personalize experiences for consumers using smartphones to look up products in or around your brick-and-mortar store.